 List of Henry’s Law Constants

-Below is a list of Henry’s Law constants for some common gasses in water.
+Below is a list of Henry’s Law constants for some common gases in water.
 A more complete list can be found in this paper and is the source for the constants listed below.
 There is also a searchable database of constants based on the above paper at this link.

 Limitations of Henry’s Law